banner image

 A more significant issue comes to light on page 198 where White quotes a passage from An Attempt to Prove the Motion of the Earth from Observation in Hooke's Cutlerian Lectures, 1674.

 I shall explain a system of the world, differing in many particulars from any yet known, answering in all things to the common rules of mechanical motions.
-This depends upon 3 suppositions; first, that all celestial bodies have an attractive of gravitating power towards their own centres, whereby they attract not only their own parts, and keep them from flying from them, as we observe the Earth to do, but that they do also attract all the other celestial bodies that are within the sphere of their activity, and consequently that not only the Sun and the Moon have a influence upon the body and motion of the Earth, and the Earth upon them, but that Mercury also, Venus, Mars, Saturn and Jupiter, by their attractive powers have a considerable influence upon its motion, as, in the same manner, the corresponding attractive power of the Earth has a considerable influence upon every one of their motions also.
+This depends upon 3 suppositions; first, that all celestial bodies have an attractive of gravitating power towards their own centres, whereby they attract not only their own parts, and keep them from flying from them, as we observe the Earth to do, but that they do also attract all the other celestial bodies that are within the sphere of their activity, ...
 The second supposition is this, that all bodies, that are put into direct and simple motion will continue to move forwards in a straight line, until they are by some other effectual powers deflected and bent into a motion describing a circle, ellipsis, or some other uncompounded curve line.
 The third supposition is, that these attractive powers are ‘so much the more powerful in operating, by how much nearer the body wrought upon is to their own centres

-This was my introduction to the lasting disagreement about who really shone the light on Nature's laws.
-It did not take long to find that a concern like my own about the misinformation of generations of students had been much more eloquently expressed by Robert Weinstock, in Problem in two unknowns: Robert Hooke and a worm in Newton’s apple published in The Physics Teacher, 1992.
+There is a lasting disagreement about who contributed what to shining the light on Nature's laws.
+A concern about the misinformation of generations of students has been eloquently expressed by Robert Weinstock, in Problem in two unknowns: Robert Hooke and a worm in Newton’s apple published in The Physics Teacher, 1992.
 Weinstock summarises the affair by saying that Newton's greatest achievement was in public relations.

 "One must not think that this idea ... of Hooke diminishes Newton's glory", Clairaut wrote; "The example of Hooke" serves "to show what a distance there is between a truth that is glimpsed and a truth that is demonstrated".

-A conclusion of the above essay on assessment is that
+The conclusions of the above mentioned essay on the assessment of Hooke's work are that

 A view arises from the present study that might be more widely applicable.
 Science appears as technology carried out with greater depth.
 Thus technology is first to achieve a dim understanding, and science is first to achieve a full one.
 Chronologically and causally, technology gets there first, and drives discovery forwards.
 Technology has to make do and mend, until science clarifies and organises.
 These strands remain distinguishable even in the close integration of the modern era.
 This view retains the need to defend resources for science to go deep, but does not support the notion of science for its own sake.